zulip/zulip/docs/testing/testing-with-django.md

 If you have worked on other Django projects that use unit testing, you will probably find familiar patterns in Zulip's code.
-This document describes how to write tests for the Zulip back end, with a particular emphasis on areas where we have either wrapped Django's test framework or just done things that are kind of unique in Zulip.
+This document describes how to write tests for the Zulip backend, with a particular emphasis on areas where we have either wrapped Django's test framework or just done things that are kind of unique in Zulip.